fz172/fanfly/_posts/2024-09-22-left_tank_part_3.md

 ## Leak test

-After waiting for 1 week since I sealted back channel, I started pressure testing to check for leaks.
+After waiting for 1 week since I sealed back channel, I started pressure testing to check for leaks.

 I pumped the tank to 1.0 PSI air at 3pm on Saturday.
 I know the pressure will go up a little as the day gets hottest by 4pm.